 Applicable only for students admitted to SEMO Law Enforcement Academy.
 A minor is not required.

-Students who can show successful completion of POST certification in any law enforcment academies in the State of Missouri and have earned 12 credits from Southeast Missouri State University may earn credit for LE199/299/399/499 for 24 credits towards their Bachelor of Science in Criminal Justice.
+Students who can show successful completion of POST certification equivalent to the 600 hour minimum training required for police officer certification from any law enforcement academy in the State of Missouri, and have earned 12 credits from Southeast Missouri State University, may earn credit for LE199/299/399/499 for 24 credits towards their Bachelor of Science in Criminal Justice.

 * No more than 3 credits of Independent Study (CJ471, 472, 473) may be counted towards the degree.